sauvikbiswas/Y-Finance/posts/simple-swp-investing.md

 This is a good place to stop and reflect if you can sustain yourself or your family after retirement.
 This is where the exercise where you had computed a minimum survival cost would come very handy.
 I had also asked you to document the lifestyle associated with it.
 In the **Financial Independence / Retire Early** (FIRE) community, this state characterised by a frugal lifestyle is known as *Lean-FIRE*.

 Let us look at a realistic Lean-FIRE scenario.
-It is possible for me and my family to survive on 20,000 rupees a month in 2021.
-However, I would have to go back to my hometown and trade off a number of facilities that comes with living in a fast-paced city and its higher standards of living.
+It is possible for your family (Let us say that you have a family of 4.) to survive on 20,000 rupees a month in 2021 in a tier-2 town in India.

-Let me assume that I would work for 10 more years.
-How much would I need to invest every year in order to achieve this?
-Let us assume some of the following parameters:
+Let us assume that you would work for 10 more years.
+How much would you need to invest every year in order to achieve this?
+Let us also assume some of the following parameters:

 | Parameter                                   | Rate  |
 |---------------------------------------------|-------|